kannikakabilar/Kannika-Notas/Docker/README.md

 Docker Trusted Registry is the enterprise-grade image storage toll for Docker

 **Docker-Host:** It contains container, images, and Docker daemon.
 It offers a complete environment to execute and run your application.

+ARG UBUNTU_VERSION=20.04
+ARG: This keyword declares a variable that can be passed to the Docker build process.
+It’s used for parameters that you might want to change when building the image without modifying the Dockerfile itself.

+**ARG vs ENV**
+- ARG defines a variable that is only available during the image build process.
+It cannot be accessed by the running container.
+- ENV sets environment variables that are available both during the build process and in the running container.

+**Docker Commands**
+- :$ docker inspect <repository_name> will provide detailed info of the mentioned image
+- :$ docker log <containerID> displays terminal output

+**Container Linking**

+You must first name the containers before linking
+- :$ docker run -it --name container1 -d ubuntu
+Now we name container 2 and link it with the named container1
+- :$ docker run -it --name container2 --link container1 -d ubuntu

+Try this task

+- :$ docker run -it --name container1 -d ubuntu
+Output = container1_ID
+- :$ docker run -it --name container2 --link container1 -d ubuntu
+Output = container2_ID

+Go inside container2
+- :$ docker exec -ti container2_ID bash
+Now we are inside container2
+- :$ cat /etc/hosts
+Output will give container1's IP addr

+Now we will try pinging container1 from container2
+- :$ apt-get update
+- :$ apt-get install inputils-ping
+- :$ ping container1

+Essentially, we are establishing a network connection from container2 to container1 so they can communicate.
+This communication is not possible without linking.

+**Docker in the Big Picture of Deployment**

+Developer codes JS app files with MongoDB container

+- Commits the JS code files in Git
+- The Git commit triggers Jenkins which builds the docker image    [CI/CD process initiates]
+- The resulting image is pushed into the company/organization's private registry repository
+- The deployment server pulls our applications image from private registry's repo and pulls MongoDB image from the public registry - Both our container and MongoDB container will talk with each other based on our Dockerfile configuration